Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-01-02-compare-two-webpagetest-videos-using-ffmpeg.markdown

 categories:
 ---

-If you need to create a comparison of two other videos ffmpeg could come quickly to you rescue.
+If you need to create a comparison of two other videos you can do so easily with ffmpeg.

 Recently I needed to compare two WebPagetest videos but couldn't find the original test results.
 Fortunately I had the videos stored locally so I just needed a way to recreate their video comparison feature offline.